Ways To Manage And Overcome Anorexia

 The physical symptoms of anorexia can vary from patient to patient depending on their individual constituency and the severity of the eating disorder.
 Significant, rapid weight loss is one of the first and most dangerous signs.
 Some people may experience severe stomach cramps and other gastrointestinal issues, dry skin, difficulty concentrating, constantly feeling cold, dizziness, fainting, muscle weakness, and cold, mottled hands and feet.

-The manifestations of this eating disorder vary greatly, and it may be a challenging to recognize the disorder in its early stages.
+The manifestations of this eating disorder vary greatly, and it may be challenging to recognize the disorder in its early stages.

-Limitation of energy intake as it relates to requirements that lead to a remarkably decreased body weight in terms of sex, age, developmental trajectory, and physical health.
+Limitation of energy intake as it relates to requirements that lead to a remarkably decreased body weight in terms of sex, age, developmental trajectory, and physical health

-An extreme fear of getting fat or gaining weight, despite being underweight.
+An extreme fear of getting fat or gaining weight, despite being underweight

-Disruption in the manner in which a person’s shape or weight is experienced, excessive influence of one’s shape or bodyweight upon self-evaluation, or one’s denial of the severity of his or her present low body weight.
+Disruption in the manner in which a person’s shape or weight is experienced, excessive influence of one’s shape or body weight upon self-evaluation, or one’s denial of the severity of his or her present low body weight

 It’s important to note that you should always seek professional help and support if you believe that you or a loved one is experiencing symptoms of anorexia.
 Treatment options are available, and due to the severity of the disorder, it’s essential to have expert assistance in order to treat the disorder safely and successfully.

-support and advice of a therapist or another healthcare professional who specializes in treating eating disorders.
+There are many different treatment options available to individuals living with an eating disorder like anorexia.
+Coming up with a treatment plan is a personal process that is best created with the support and advice of a therapist or another healthcare professional who specializes in treating eating disorders.
 Here are some of the most popular and effective treatments for anorexia (and other eating disorders as well):

-Cognitive Remediation Therapy (CRT)
+Cognitive remediation therapy (CRT)

 When it comes to treating eating disorders, including anorexia, one of the major barriers to treatment comes from fear of gaining weight and not seeing the disorder as an illness but rather a life choice.
-Cognitive Remediation Therapy (CRT) is a facet of talk therapy that is designed to help an individual overcome harmful thought patterns and replace them with healthier ones.
+Cognitive remediation therapy (CRT) is a facet of talk therapy that is designed to help an individual overcome harmful thought patterns and replace them with healthier ones.
 Often, one of the core causes of anorexia-related behaviors goes back to a particular set of thoughts.
-Cognitive Remediation Therapy gives patients the opportunity to reflect on their thoughts and emotions and to utilize practical exercises and thought experiments while under the careful supervision of a licensed professional.
+Cognitive remediation therapy gives patients the opportunity to reflect on their thoughts and emotions and to utilize practical exercises and thought experiments while under the careful supervision of a licensed professional.

-Dialectical Behavior Therapy (DBT)
+Dialectical behavior therapy (DBT)

 Dialectical behavior therapy (DBT) is another standard therapy used to treat anorexia.
-It has also successfully been used for substance abuse, personality disorders, and bulimia, a different eating disorder.
+It has also successfully been used for substance use, personality disorders, and bulimia, a different eating disorder.
 Dialectical behavior therapy reasons that anorexia is difficult to treat before the behaviors associated with the eating disorder are observed, understood, and then altered to be healthier.

 Practitioners of the DBT method believe that the most effective way to combat an eating disorder is by consciously changing behaviors.
 Some of the techniques that individuals learn during DBT treatment include increased mindfulness, better interpersonal relationship skills, improved emotional control abilities, and a higher tolerance for stress.